nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/embeddable-chat-widget.md

 signature = "#{hmac}:#{expires}"
 ```
+> NOTE: `bot_id` in these examples is DIFFERENT from the id passed to your widget.
+Your bot ID will be the 2nd uuid in the `id` parameter of your widget, eg. `ZrbLG98bbxZ9EFqiPvyl/UMADr9eozeBQ8sZKr0GW`'s bot ID would be `UMADr9eozeBQ8sZKr0GW`.

 Once you have generated the signature on the server side, you can pass it to the widget embed code via the `signature` parameter like this: